thesps/GlobalCorrelator/README.md

    * the muon system sends muons globally with 2 muons / clock, in global coordinates
    * the regionizer waits for 54 clocks to read all inputs, then outputs the sorted list of the best 30 tracks, 20 calo and muons for each region, sending out all objects of the region in parallel and keeping them stable for 6 clocks before moving on with the next region.

-Resource usage (emp framework, payload):
+Resource usage (emp framework, payload only):
 |   Total LUTs  |   Logic LUTs  |   LUTRAMs   |    SRLs    |      FFs      |    RAMB36   |    RAMB18   |   URAM   | DSP48 Blocks |
 |---------------|---------------|-------------|------------|---------------|-------------|-------------|----------|--------------|
 |  52209(4.42%) |  51912(4.39%) |    0(0.00%) | 297(0.05%) | 111220(4.70%) |  132(6.11%) |    0(0.00%) | 0(0.00%) |     0(0.00%) |